 If that wasn’t bad enough, a few weeks into my Grenadian stay, I was attacked – ravaged, even – by something, over a couple of days.
 Almost overnight, dozens of bites appeared on my legs, mostly below the knee, and a few on my arms.
 It was reminiscent of the 37 spider bites I endured in Australia, including the reaction that ensued which devolved into an infection that required antibiotics.

-The verdict is still out as to what the creatures were this time, but the general consensus is mosquitoes.
+The verdict is still out as to what the creatures were this time, but the general consensus is mosquitoes or sand fleas.
 Although I’d been nibbled on my mosquitoes all along (all my life, in fact), this time they invoked a violent reaction causing large dark red swollen marks that blistered and hardened in an oh-so unsightly manner.

-I’ve never reacted to mosquitoes in quite this fashion, but maybe the sheer quantity of bites was the impetus.
+I’ve never reacted to bug bites in quite this fashion, but maybe the sheer quantity of bites was the impetus.

 I hit a new low point in my Caribbean stay when I was awake at 2:30am, unable to sleep (and unwilling to tolerate yet more horrific dreams about how these bites were evolving and would eventually envelop me as a new alien life form).
 I started taking “souvenir” photos of my blistered bites, thinking nobody would believe just how bad they were.
 For posterity, you know.